BEST ROAD BIKE WHEEL UPGRADE – 2017

 Like many cyclists who are looking for a more comfortable ride, you may have recently put wider tires on the wheels that originally came with your bike or on ones you bought a few years ago.
 You may not realize that by doing so you probably made your bike slower and your handling worse.
 If you want the performance as well as the comfort most road cycling enthusiasts are looking for today, you’ll likely want to do a road bike wheel upgrade with wider rims in addition to a wider set of tires.

-In this post I review the best alloy road bike wheel upgrade options available for rim brake bikes that have wide rims, most of which can be had for USD$/£/€1000 or less, including some for nearly half that amount.
-Together with the right size tires, the best of these alloy wheels for rim brake bikes can give you far more comfort, versatility, speed, stiffness, acceleration, handling, rolling and braking performance than the stock or older alloy wheels you may be riding on now at a great value compared to upgrading to a carbon clincher wheelset.
+In this post, I review the best alloy road bike wheel upgrade options available for rim brake bikes that have wide rims, most of which can be had for USD$/£/€1000 or less, including some for nearly half that amount.
+Together with the right size tires, the best of these alloy wheels can give you far more comfort, versatility, speed, stiffness, acceleration, handling, rolling and braking performance than the stock or older alloy wheels you may be riding on now at a great value compared to upgrading to a carbon clincher wheelset.

 WHAT YOU NEED TO KNOW ABOUT ROAD BIKE WHEEL UPGRADE OPTIONS